MinecraftForge/Documentation/docs/items/index.md

 ### Custom Creative Tabs

 A custom `CreativeModeTab` must be [registered][registering].
-The builder can be created via `CreativeModeTab$Builder#of`.
+The builder can be created via `CreativeModeTab#builder`.
 The tab can set the title, icon, default items, and a number of other properties.
 In addition, Forge provides additional methods to customize the tab's image, label and slot colors, where the tab should be ordered, etc.

 ```java
 // Assume we have a DeferredRegister<CreativeModeTab> called REGISTRAR